itsnayabsd/website/_drafts/getting-started-c.md

 A preprocessing step by compiler includes macro substitution, inclusion of other source files and conditional compilation.

 ### Executing
+## Memory management
+Initialized data, uninitialized data, stack etc. Global variable initialized with uninitialized. ex : a.h have `int num` and b.c and c.c using that header file.
+What if `int num = 6`. compile error will be generated.
+Then how this data is being stored?

 ## Data types
 The size of data types are machine-dependent.
 How?